|Elliott Sound Products||Project 09|

 Figure 4 - Measured Phase Shift Of Prototype P09 Board

 The above shows the measured response of one channel of my prototype P09 board (the one in the photo at the beginning of this page).
 The cursors indicate that there is a 10us difference between the two signals (yellow is low pass, blue is high pass).
 At 3kHz, 1 degree corresponds to a time delay of 926ns, so 10us is a little over 10°.
-Even a 10% difference of two of the caps only increases the phase shift to ~7°, and causes a 0.36dB peak or dip.
+A 10% difference of two of the caps causes a phase shift of ~7°, and causes a 0.36dB peak or dip.
+Your loudspeakers will have far greater response deviations even under anechoic conditions, and when combined with the room acoustics it's unreasonable to expect normal variations to be less than 1dB (but usually much more).

 To minimise phase shift, simply match the capacitors as accurately as possible.
 If you choose not to bother, it is highly unlikely that you will hear any difference whatsoever.
 The prototype was built with no attempt to match the caps, other than to ensure they were from the same batch (they were taped together because I buy in bulk).
 The shift in the crossover frequency is negligible.